Gathoni-Wanjira/Vote-Pet/README.md

 ## INTRODUCTION.
  ---

-## CODE-CHALLENGE-WK2.
- ---

-  - In this code challenge you are required to create a mini app, `Flatacuties`, where you can vote for the cutest animal!
+  - You are required to create a mini app, `Flatacuties`, where you can vote for the cutest animal!
   - You will use a local API and build out the frontend for our app.

-### LEARNING GOALS.
+### DESCRIPTION .
  ----

- - Implement a mini web app to practice on the following:

-    - `array iteration`
-    - `DOM`
-    - `Events`
-    - `and Server communications.`
+  - This project is a web application designed for users to cast their votes for preferred pets.
+It showcases a collection of pet cards that exhibit the pet's name, image, vote count, and a button to increment the vote count.
+By clicking on an pet's name, users can access additional details about that specific animal.

+- The application employs JavaScript to interact with a RESTful API for data retrieval and updates.
+It utilizes the Fetch API to execute HTTP requests to communicate with the backend server.
+The server acts as a storage for pet data and offers endpoints to retrieve all pets, update vote counts, and reset vote counts.

+- The frontend consists of HTML, CSS, and JavaScript.
+It utilizes DOM manipulation to dynamically generate the pet cards and handle user interactions like voting and resetting vote counts.
+Event listeners are attached to the vote and reset buttons to trigger the corresponding actions.

 ### REQUIREMENTS.
  ---

-  - Have a well-written [README](https://github.com/GATHONI-WANJIRA/CODE-CHALLENGE-WK2/blob/main/README.md) file.
   - Fetch data from a local server running `JSON DB` server.

  ### PROJECT SETUP & PRE-REQUISITE  DATA.